rbaihis/rabbitmq-docum/README.md

       - `x-max-length`: Maximum number of messages in the queue before older messages are discarded.
       - `x-queue-mode`: Queue mode for optimizing memory usage (`lazy` mode for minimizing memory usage).

+## Binding
+  - Bindings in RabbitMQ define the rules for routing messages between exchanges and queues within the messaging system
+  - Bindings establish a relationship between exchanges and queues or between exchanges themselves, dictating how messages are routed within RabbitMQ.
+  - Bindings are crucial for defining how messages flow through RabbitMQ's messaging topology.
+They provide flexibility in message routing, enabling efficient communication between producers and consumers or between different parts of a distributed system.
+  - ### Types of Bindings:
+    - #### Queue Bindings
+      - Specifies routing keys or patterns to determine which messages from the exchange are routed to the queue.
+        - ##### Default Bindings
+          - Some exchanges have default bindings to queues if specific bindings are not explicitly defined.
+          - ==> Ensures basic message routing functionality even without explicit configuration.
+    - #### Exchange Bindings:
+      - Facilitates message forwarding or fanout behavior, where messages published to one exchange can be routed to multiple exchanges based on specific rules.
+    - #### Headers Bindings:
+      - Allows for complex routing logic based on header values rather than routing keys.
+  - ### Routing Keys and Patterns:
+    - Used in queue bindings to filter messages from exchanges based on specific criteria ex: case of topicExchange.
+    - Directly influence which messages are routed to which queues based on their routing key values ex: case of direct exchange.

 ## Persistence and Acknowledgment  (talking about the messages explicitly here )
 - **Persistent Messages:** Ensure messages are stored on disk and survive broker restarts.
 Achieved by setting the `delivery_mode` to 2 when publishing messages.